Sumptuously creamy White Chocolate Crème Brûlée with deliciously fruity berries hidden within. A naturally gluten free, easy to make perfect dessert.

 - Place 3 to 4 raspberries/blueberries or a trimmed, cubed/sliced strawberry in the base of each ramekin.

 - Strain the brûlée mix through a tea strainer or small sieve into the ramekins so that the liquid covers the raspberries, almost to the top of the dish.

-- Just before serving, sprinkle the top with a teaspoon of caster sugar and caramelise using a culinary blow torch or under the grill.
+- Just before serving, sprinkle the top of each brûlée with a teaspoon or so of caster sugar.

-- Top with a fresh raspberry and a sprinkle of grated white chocolate and serve.
+- Top with fresh raspberries/blueberries or a strawberry and a sprinkle of grated white chocolate and serve.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist